 Performance Test - Bristol City Council

-The objective was to deliver joined up digital services that met the Council’s customers' needs and wants, with the ultimate aim of providing online “Digital Services so good that people prefer to use them”.
+The objective was to deliver joined-up digital services that met the Council’s customers' needs and wants, with the ultimate aim of providing “digital services so good that people prefer to use them”.
 The platform was based on an integrated set of technologies and systems using open data, open standards and open-source (where possible).
 Information had to be shared seamlessly whilst reducing overall cost.

 A Java Frontend, running on a Java Portal server, with TIBCO middleware and linking to several internal and external applications, including Liferay, Salesforce and other third party infrastructure / applications, including Capita Payments.

 To develop an open-source performance testing framework to initially test the performance of the system at the current stage in the project, and also to integrate it with the Agile development methodology in use, allowing regular performance tests to be run, aligned with the continuous integration deployment of code.
 We recommended JMeter as the open-source performance testing tool, alongside Jenkins’ Continuous Integration Server to deliver the assignment.

 Download Case Study (PDF)

 - Ensure the desired number of users could simultaneously access the platform

 - Determine if existing infrastructure could accommodate the initial externally-facing modules for public access